nixworks/public/news/2007/02/23/index.md

 ##### Control
 ### [ The United States and South Korea reach agreement to return control over South Korea's military to South Korea by 2012. ](/news/2007/02/23/the-united-states-and-south-korea-reach-agreement-to-return-control-over-south-korea-s-military-to-south-korea-by-2012.md)
-_Context: control, 2012, South Korea's military_
+_Context: control, South Korea's military, 2012_

 ##### Prime Minister
 ### [ Prime Minister of Papua New Guinea Michael Somare disbands an inquiry into the extradition of Julian Moti to the Solomon Islands to avoid extradition to Australia. ](/news/2007/02/23/prime-minister-of-papua-new-guinea-michael-somare-disbands-an-inquiry-into-the-extradition-of-julian-moti-to-the-solomon-islands-to-avoid-e.md)
-_Context: Michael Somare, Solomon Islands, extradition, Julian Moti, Prime Minister_
+_Context: Julian Moti, extradition, Michael Somare, Prime Minister, Solomon Islands_

 ##### Oslo
 ### [ At a summit in Oslo, Norway, forty-six nations agree to work towards a treaty banning the use of cluster bombs. ](/news/2007/02/23/at-a-summit-in-oslo-norway-forty-six-nations-agree-to-work-towards-a-treaty-banning-the-use-of-cluster-bombs.md)
-_Context: treaty, Oslo, cluster bomb_
+_Context: Oslo, cluster bomb, treaty_

 ##### Grayrigg derailment
 ### [ Grayrigg derailment: A Virgin Pendolino train derails in Cumbria, United Kingdom, killing one person and injuring dozens more. ](/news/2007/02/23/grayrigg-derailment-a-virgin-pendolino-train-derails-in-cumbria-united-kingdom-killing-one-person-and-injuring-dozens-more.md)
-_Context: Virgin Trains, Pendolino, Grayrigg derailment, Cumbria_
+_Context: Pendolino, Virgin Trains, Cumbria, Grayrigg derailment_

 ##### Democrat
 ### [ Democratic Party members of the United States Senate are planning a challenge to the authority given to President Bush in 2002. ](/news/2007/02/23/democratic-party-members-of-the-united-states-senate-are-planning-a-challenge-to-the-authority-given-to-president-bush-in-2002.md)
-_Context: authority, George W. Bush, United States Senate, Democrat, 2002_
+_Context: George W. Bush, 2002, authority, Democrat, United States Senate_

 ##### Nursing home
 ### [ A fire in a nursing home in Alsunga, Latvia, kills at least 26 people. ](/news/2007/02/23/a-fire-in-a-nursing-home-in-alsunga-latvia-kills-at-least-26-people.md)
-_Context: nursing home, Latvia, Alsunga_
+_Context: Latvia, nursing home, Alsunga_

 ##### Pakistan
 ### [ Pakistan successfully tests a new version of its Shaheen-II missile]] capable of carrying nuclear warheads. ](/news/2007/02/23/pakistan-successfully-tests-a-new-version-of-its-shaheen-ii-missile-capable-of-carrying-nuclear-warheads.md)